Start Printed Page 28664

 TSCA section 8(a) gives EPA authority to require, by rulemaking, chemical manufacturers and processors to maintain records and submit to EPA such reports as EPA may reasonably require, including reports concerning the following, insofar as it is known to or reasonably ascertainable by the person making the report:

-- The common or trade name, the chemical identity, and the molecular structure of each chemical substance or mixture for which such a report is required.
+- The common or trade name, the chemical identity, and the molecular structure of each chemical substance or Start Printed Page 28666mixture for which such a report is required.